Diabetes management

 • Facilities billing on a UB04, use revenue code 0942 in combination with the CPT/HCPCS codes.

-Nutrition counseling provided by a dietitian during diabetes training can be billed separately for members of most plans.
+Medical Nutrition Therapy (MNT) provided by a Registered Dietitian can be billed separately for members of most plans.
+(MNT doesn't necessarily have to be provided during DSMES training.)

 Payment